xx014939/IPFS-Unity-Scene-Minter/README.md

 ## Create an Asset Bundle

-Go to your Unity Package Manager, and install the "Bundle Browser"
+Go to your Unity Package Manager, and install the "AssetBundle Browser"

 After installation open up the browser, and drag and drop your Unity scene into it